aws/aws-iot-device-sdk-embedded-C/README.md

 For more information on the Architecture of the SDK refer [here](http://aws-iot-device-sdk-embedded-c-docs.s3-website-us-east-1.amazonaws.com/index.html)

 ##How to get started ?
-Ensure you understand the AWS IoT service and create the necessary certificates and policies.
-For more information on the AWS IoT Service please visit [this](https://aws.amazon.com/iot)
+Ensure you understand the AWS IoT platform and create the necessary certificates and policies.
+For more information on the AWS IoT platform please visit the [AWS IoT developer guide](http://docs.aws.amazon.com/iot/latest/developerguide/iot-security-identity.html).

-In order to quickly get started with the AWS IoT service, we have ported the SDK for POSIX type Operating Systems like Ubuntu, OS X and RHEL.
+In order to quickly get started with the AWS IoT platform, we have ported the SDK for POSIX type Operating Systems like Ubuntu, OS X and RHEL.
 The porting of the SDK happens at the TLS layer, and for the MQTT protocol.
 The SDK is configured for two TLS libraries and can be built out of the box with *GCC* using *make utility*.
 The tarballs can be downloaded from the below links.

 * [OpenSSL](https://s3.amazonaws.com/aws-iot-device-sdk-embedded-c/linux_mqtt_openssl-1.0.0.tar)
 * [mbedTLS from ARM](https://s3.amazonaws.com/aws-iot-device-sdk-embedded-c/linux_mqtt_mbedtls-1.0.0.tar)